jmf-nyu/miap_diglit/docs/apt.md

 <p> Used to install software packages through the command line, apt has many applications that make it exceptionally helpful for unpacking updates and new software. </p>

-<p> In order to use this command, you must have sudo/super-user privledges on your server or computer.
+<p> In order to use this command, you must have sudo/super-user privileges on your server or computer.
 If you are using your personal computer, you should be able to use this command without getting sudo permissions. </p>

 ## Basic command structure
 For all descriptions below, the dollar sign indicates that BASH command prompt.